aspirina765/kafka-openshift-streams/README.md

 Follow the directions described in the interactive QuickStart document, [Getting started with Red Hat OpenShift Streams for Apache](https://console.redhat.com/beta/application-services/learning-resources?quickstart=getting-started) in order to get an instance of Kafka Streams running in OpenShift.

-You will need retieve four fields of information that will be created when you get OpenShift Kafka Streams up and running.
+You will need retieve four fields of information that will be created when you get OpenShift Streams up and running.
 The information you will need is:

 * The Kafka **topic** name that you created in Open Shift
 * The **URL** of the Kafka Bootstrap Server